 Any student passing four major subjects but not five may be declared academically eligible by the Principal provided that they enter into an academic/behavioral contract.

-Students who miss Strike without permission from the advisor automatically lose their membership and will automatically be placed on probation for the next production they are involved in.
+Students who miss Strike without permission from the advisor will automatically lose their membership and will be placed on probation for the next production.

-Students are expected to email the advisor if they are going to be absent.
-This includes documented absences.
+Students must email the advisor if they will be absent, including for documented absences.

-Students should use X-Block or before school to make up work or get extra-help from a teacher.
-If this is not possible, the tardiness to rehearsal may be excused, at the director's discretion.
+Students should use X-Block or time before school to make up work or get extra help from teachers.
+If this is not possible, a late arrival to rehearsal may be excused at the director’s discretion.

-Students are required to give their best to make the production a success and act with integrity and professionally at all times.
+Students are required to give their best to always make the production a success and act with integrity and professionally.

 Students are expected to maintain good health and be well-rested throughout the production process.